TrellixVulnTeam/swahilipython_SCMU/Doc/howto/pyporting.rst

 Another key point is that modernizing your Python 2 code to also support Python 3 is largely automated for you.
-While you might have to make some API decisions thanks to Python 3 clarifying text data versus binary data, the lower-level work is now mostly done for you and thus can at least benefit from the automated changes immediately.
+While you might have to make some API decisions thanks to Python 3 clarifying text data versus binary data, the lower-level work is now mostly done for you and thus can at least benefit kutoka the automated changes immediately.

 Keep those key points in mind while you read on about the details of porting